aws-ia/terraform-aws-eks-blueprints/patterns/multi-node-vllm/README.md

 # Multi-Node Inference w/ vLLM

-This pattern demonstrates an Amazon EKS Cluster with an EFA-enabled nodegroup that support multi-node inference using vLLM, kuberay, and lws (LeaderWorkerSet).
+This pattern demonstrates an Amazon EKS Cluster with an EFA-enabled nodegroup that support multi-node inference using vLLM, and lws (LeaderWorkerSet).

 This example is based off the LWS example found [here](https://github.com/kubernetes-sigs/lws/tree/main/docs/examples/vllm/GPU)